England: Dorset – 6 nights

 Dorset in style!
 Our route discovers the Wessex that Thomas Hardy knew and loved so well.

-Following an overnight stay in the beautiful cathedral city of Salisbury, and a short train ride, the walk winds west past the romantic ruins of Old Wardour Castle to the Saxon hilltop town of Shaftesbury.
-Heading on down picturesque Gold Hill towards the south coast, you’ll explore Dorset, one of England’s most beautiful counties, happening on quintessentially English villages and staying in some fascinating old inns.
+Following an overnight stay in the beautiful cathedral city of Salisbury, and a short train ride to quiet Tisbury, the walk winds west past the romantic ruins of Old Wardour Castle (English Heritage) and then on to the Saxon hilltop town of Shaftesbury.
+The following day, after exploring the independent shops and eateries (not missing famous Gold Hill) a short transfer will take you to the village of Winterbourne Stickland.
+From here, you walk towards the south coast, exploring Dorset, one of England’s most beautiful counties, happening on quintessentially English villages and staying in some fascinating Hardy-esque inns.

-Explore the ‘new village’ of Milton Abbas; through remote Bingham’s Melcombe to idyllic Plush and the always-ready Cerne Abbas giant.
+Walk through the ‘new village’ of Milton Abbas with its rows of beautiful thatched cottages; through remote Bingham’s Melcombe and then Melcombe Bingham (yes, really) to idyllic Plush.
+A visit to the always-ready Cerne Abbas giant and then a night at Hardy’s Sow and Acorn Inn in Evershot is followed by a ramble over rolling hills to the bustling town of Bridport.
 Your last day is spent exploring the Jurassic Coast, a World Heritage Site, and enjoying the views from high up on Golden Cap, all the way to journey’s end, the fishing village of Lyme Regis.
+Hunt for fossils on the beach and walk along the Cobb (à la The French Lieutenant’s Woman), before feasting on a well-earned celebratory supper.

 Walked by On Foot staff: Mary, Harriet, Emma and Simon